Skip to main content

 )

-You can send multiple messages sequentially to build a conversation:
+You can store multiple messages sequentially to build a conversation:

 from acontext import AcontextClient